bbc/peaks.js/README.md

     dataUri: 'test_data/sample.json'
   });

-  p.on('segments.ready', function() {
+  p.on('peaks.ready', function() {
-    // do something when segments are ready to be displayed });
+    // do something when the waveform is displayed and ready });
 });
 ```